-A Ray Job can be submitted by a remote client that lives outside of the Ray Cluster.
+A job can be submitted by a remote client that lives outside of the Ray Cluster.
 We will show this workflow in the following user guides.

-To get started with Ray Jobs, check out the quickstart guide, which walks you through the CLI tools for submitting and interacting with a Ray Job.
+To get started with the Ray Jobs API, check out the quickstart guide, which walks you through the CLI tools for submitting and interacting with a Ray Job.
 This is suitable for any client that can communicate over HTTP to the Ray Cluster.
-If needed, Ray Jobs also provides APIs for programmatic job submission and job submission using REST.
+If needed, the Ray Jobs API also provides APIs for programmatic job submission and job submission using REST.

-Finally, if you would like to run an application interactively and see the output in real time, you can use Ray Client.
-This tool can be useful during development.
+If you would like to run an application interactively and see the output in real time (for example, during development or debugging), you can:

 (Recommended) Run your script directly on a cluster node (e.g. after SSHing into the node using